8 Best Practices to Improve Your Bookkeeping

 4. Review, Review, Review

 While it might seem like it creates additional work, all invoices go through accounting prior to being sent out for approval.
-If you don’t have an accounting department (small businesses and startups), outsource your accounting to a firm that will segregate duties and implement controls or have an individual responsible for this duty.
+If you don’t have an accounting department, outsource your accounting to a firm that will segregate duties and implement controls or have an individual responsible for this duty.
 In addition, each invoice should be reviewed for accuracy prior to approval, particularly if you’re working off a copy and not the original invoice.
 Set company-wide review and approval processes so that everyone follows the same guidelines. particularly if you’re working off a copy and not the original invoice.
 Set companywide review and approval processes so that everyone follows the same guidelines.

 5. Consider a Phased Approach